Summer Food Service Program

 How to Apply

-Watch this quick overview of the Summer Food Service Program (SFSP) to learn if it might be a good fit for your organization.
+Watch this quick overview of the Summer Food Service Program (SFSP) to learn if it might be a good fit for your organization in the future.

 All Seattle residents regardless of immigration status are eligible for City of Seattle programs and services unless noted otherwise.